Saudi Vision 2030: Entertainment sector

-In May 2016, a General Authority for Entertainment was announced by royal decree, into which over $2 billion have been invested.
+In May 2016, a General Authority for Entertainment was announced by royal decree, into which over $2 billion has been invested.
 In Riyadh, the first public live music concert in over 25 years was held in May 2017, which featured American country musician Toby Keith and Saudi singer Rabeh Sager.
-In April 2017, the government announced a 334 km2 sports, culture, and entertainment complex at Al-Qidiya, south-west of Riyadh.
-The project will include a Six Flags theme park, due to open in 2022.
+In April 2017, the government announced a 334 km2 sports, culture, and entertainment complex at Al-Qidiya, which lies to the south-west of Riyadh.
+The project includes a Six Flags Qiddiya City theme park, which opened in 2025.

-As a component of Vision 2030, there was a celebration of the 87th anniversary of the founding of the country with concerts and performances.
-Women were for the first time allowed into Riyadh's King Fahd International Stadium.
+As part of Vision 2030, there was a celebration of the 87th anniversary of the founding of Saudi Arabia, with concerts and performances.
+For the first time, women were allowed into Riyadh's King Fahd International Stadium.

 On 5 March 2018, the General Sports Authority announced a 10-year partnership with American professional wrestling promoter World Wrestling Entertainment (WWE) to hold annual pay-per-view events in Saudi Arabia.
 The first event, Greatest Royal Rumble, was held on 27 April 2018 at King Abdullah Sports City in Jeddah.
 Due to restrictions on women's rights, WWE's female performers were not initially featured in these events.
-During Crown Jewel on 31 October 2019, Lacey Evans and Natalya participated in the first women's professional wrestling match to be held in Saudi Arabia.
+During Crown Jewel on 31 October 2019, Lacey Evans and Natalya participated in the first women's professional wrestling match in Saudi Arabia.
 In observation of conservative dress, they both wore black leggings and T-shirts over bodysuits instead of their normal ring attire.

-Saudi Arabia lifted its 35-year moratorium on the construction of new movie theaters in the country, with the first new theatre, owned by AMC Theatres, opening on 18 April 2018 in Riyadh.
+Saudi Arabia lifted its 35-year moratorium on the construction of new movie theaters in the country, with the first new theater, owned by AMC Theatres, opening in April 2018 in Riyadh.

-In 2019, a winter festival known as Riyadh Season was first held in support of Vision 2030, including various concerts, entertainment events, attractions, and cultural pavilions, such as the MDLBeast "SoundStorm" electronic music festival, and the country's first official New Year's Eve event at Boulevard Riyadh City.
+In 2019, a winter festival known as Riyadh Season was first held in support of Vision 2030, and included concerts and other entertainment events such as the MDLBeast "SoundStorm" electronic music festival, and the country's first official New Year's Eve event at Boulevard Riyadh City.

 In January 2020, Saudi Arabia unveiled plans to build a new racing circuit in Qiddiya designed by former Formula One driver Alexander Wurz, aiming to host F1 or MotoGP events as early as 2023.
 In November 2020, it was announced that a circuit was being developed in Jeddah to host the inaugural Saudi Arabian Grand Prix in 2021.